Posted in Preeclampsia Information on September 06, 2013 by Website

 Composed of proteins and found throughout the body, the matrix serves as a platform for ...

-Posted in Research on February 12, 2008 by Administrator
+Posted in Research on February 12, 2008 by Website

 On November 20-22, 2007, a meeting was held in Vancouver, British Columbia to discuss The Preeclampsia Integrated Estimate of Risk Study (PIERS) which was lead by Dr. Peter von Dadelszen.
 Besides being the lead investigator for the study, Dr. von Dadelszen is also a member of the Preeclampsia Foundation’s prestigious Medical Advisory Board, President of the North American Society for the Study of Hypertension in Pregnancy (NASSHP), and the President of ERIPED (Equipede Recherché Interdisciplinaire sur la Pre-Eclamspie et ses Determinants), Canada’s preeclampsia research alliance.